salog0d/AM-TFrontend/README.md

 The frontend expects a RESTful API at the URL specified in the `.env` file.
 The API service handles authentication, error handling, and request interceptors.

-### Adding New Components

-When adding new components:

-1. Create a new file in the appropriate directory
-2. Import necessary dependencies
-3. Define the component
-4. Export the component
-5. Import and use the component in other files

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request